TrashPandaCode/reports/ia-final/main.typ

       ```,
     ),
     caption: [The structure of the nested map],
+  )*/

+  // This might be way too small, but I think it's better than having that raw text block
+  #figure(
+    image("/ia-final/images/gameobj-map.svg"),
+    caption: "The structure of the nested map"
   )

   The `save` function converts this nested map of game objects into a format that can be JSON stringified and saves it into the local storage of the browser.
 The `reset` function clears the map and reinitializes it.
 The saving of the all of the nodes and edges in the node editor is handled seperately in multiple Zustand stores that control the node editor.

+  // Maybe I can frame this chapter to sort of be the outcome of all of the solutions that we came up with for the aforementioned challenges
-  == Building levels using Kaplay //P: lgtm, i like the code snippet
+  == Building levels using Kaplay
   As already mentioned in @game_utils we tried to reduce the amount of game logic and asset loading that needs to be implemented for each level as much as possible.
-Building levels mostly consits of importing the needed utility functions and then implementing the needed logic for the user to interact with the game objects and complete the level.
-Every level is built as an initialize function, which consits of loading and setting up all of the needed assets and the game loop in which the behaviour of all the game objects is implemented.
+Because of the aforementioned functions and systems, building levels now only comes down to importing the needed utility functions and then implementing the needed logic for the user to interact with the game objects and to complete the level.
+For the levels to easily be loaded by the Game component, every level is built as an initialize function which consits of loading and setting up all of the needed assets and the game loop in which the behaviour of all the game objects is implemented.
 This set up allows us to load up any level inside of the `Game` component as mentioned in @game.
 The level set up for most levels looks something like this:

   // Keep code snippets? yay nay?
   // P: i like it, also changed it to display syntax highlighting for typescript